Guide to Grow Coleus Indoors

 This pest hides on the undersides of leaves and in the nooks and crannies along stems.
 If you spot any pests, use either Imidachloprid or Acephate to eradicate.
 We recommend Bonide Products:

 Taking the time to ensure your plant is pest free before coming inside your home will save you major headaches later.
 Remember, with mealy bug, the adults can be seen and you can see and “treat” these adult bugs and kill them with various chemicals.
 It’s what you don’t see that’s the problem.
 The baby “crawlers” can’t be seen with the naked eye.
-But, they are likely there if there are adult mealy bugs present.
+But, they are there if adult mealy bugs are present.
 Consequently, for mealy, spot treating does not work.
-Eradicate the mealy with a systemic treatment before you bring them inside … or suffer the consequences later for your lack of vision.
+Eradicate the mealy with a systemic treatment before you bring them inside or suffer the consequences later.

 How to Care for Coleus Indoors